-The TOE has been evaluated by SGS Brightsight B.V. located in Delft, The Netherlands.
-The evaluation was completed on 2 March 2022 with the approval of the ETR.
+The TOE has been evaluated by Riscure B.V. located in Delft, The Netherlands.
+The evaluation was completed on 20 January 2023 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].

-The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the JSIGN4 V1.0.4, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
-Consumers of the JSIGN4 V1.0.4 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
+The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® SnapdragonTM 8 Gen 2) with symmetric and asymmetric crypto support, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
+Consumers of the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® SnapdragonTM 8 Gen 2) with symmetric and asymmetric crypto support are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.

 The results documented in the evaluation technical report [ETR]1 for this product provide sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with AVA_VAN.5 (Advanced methodical vulnerability analysis).
+This assurance level is augmented with ALC_DVS.2 (Sufficiency of security measures) and AVA_VAN.5 (Advanced methodical vulnerability analysis).